1 August, 2019

 This data center will not be able to perform optimally under these conditions.
 If this was a case where the data center had not been built, the engineer in charge could take this as an opportunity to redesign the layout.
 Potential solutions for existing sites could be relocating generators, adding or changing the ducting on the generator exhausts or the building vents to change the flow path of the contaminants, or, a most expensive option, even adding high-efficiency filters to the building vents.
 Any solution should be modeled and simulated in order to ensure its effectiveness.

 Mitigate Data Center Contamination and Recirculation with 6SigmaRoom

-6SigmaRoom provides many ways to troubleshoot external (and internal!) contamination and recirculation issues in the data center.
+6SigmaRoom provides many ways to troubleshoot contamination and recirculation issues.
+This is especially useful where boundary conditions are uncertain, which is particularly the case for external airflow modeling.
+CFD provides the ability to investigate the impact of different solutions and identify scenarios that result in much reduced risk.
 If you’re looking to build and examine an external model like a boss, check out 6SigmaDCX External Modeling: Key Features You Need to Be Using.
 If you would like to learn more about the digital twin for today’s data center, read our quick start guide to implementing the digital twin or contact us directly.

 Blog written by: Max Cosculluela, Applications Engineer

 The best performing data centers will not reach 70% of their design capacity throughout their lifet…

 Join us for DCD Sydney!DCD Sydney is a data center conference focused on helping data center, telec…